shrutiahuja/shrutiahuja.github.io/_industrial_projects/autogene.md

 layout: single
 title: "AutoGene: Rapid COVID-19 Diagnosis from Nasopharyngeal Swabs"
 collection: industrial_projects
+year: 2020
+venue: Valetude Primus Healthcare, IIT Delhi
 permalink: /industrial-projects/autogene/
 excerpt: "Led the team to develop a rapid diagnostic platform for COVID-19 detection using magnetic-nanoparticle–based viral RNA capture and enrichment with an end-point fluorescent readout.
 The technology reached the Semi-finals of the International X-Prize Rapid COVID Testing Competition (2020), selected from teams across 35 participating countries."
-venue: Valetude Primus Healthcare, IIT Delhi
-date: 2020
 ---

 **AutoGene is a rapid COVID-19 diagnostic platform developed during the early phase of the pandemic.**